slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 ## Peer Evaluations from Class Observations <a name="peer"> </a>

+The following are comments from observer Graduate students attending one of my lectures during the Teaching Mentor Program (2019) at Western University.

 <p style="text-align: justify">
     <em>
 “Excellent usage of Audio-Visual aids to facilitate learning.
 Superior Enthusiasm displayed in delivering